radius-project/radius/docs/content/concepts/appmodel-concept/components-model/index.md

 Non-runnable Components can work across hosting models without any configuration changes, and will be satisfied using the best means available by the host.
 They are generally OSS services that are not tied to any particular SaaS or hosting platform and usually have multiple implementations.

-For example the kind [`mongodb.com/Mongo@v1alpha1`]({{< ref mongodb >}}) specifies a generic MongoDB-compatible database.
+For example the resource type [`mongodb.com.MongoDBComponent`]({{< ref mongodb >}}) specifies a generic MongoDB-compatible database.
 From the point-of-view of application code, it does not matter if the database is hosted using Kubernetes primitives like a `StatefulSet`, or a MongoDB operator, or a cloud-provider hosted offering like Azure CosmosDB.
 Radius will provision (or connect to) the appropriate implementation depending on the environment where the application is deployed.

 ## Next step